shuftipro/Video-KYC/IOS-Implementation.md

 Whenever a request for verification from a user is received, Shufti Pro’s intelligent system determines the nature of verification through parameters given below.
 These parameters enable Shufti Pro to:

 1. Identify its customers
-2. Check authenticity of client’s credentials
+2. Check the authenticity of the client’s credentials
-3. Read client’s data
+3. Read the client’s data
 4. Decide what information is being sent to perform that verification
 # Auth Key Object Parameters
-In this object, we add authorization Key in verification request.
+In this object, we add an authorization Key in the verification request.
 * ## Basic Auth
    Shufti Pro provides Authorization to clients through the Basic Auth header.
-Your Client ID will serve as your Username while the Secret Key will serve as your Password.
+Your Client ID will serve as your Username, while the Secret Key will serve as your Password.
 The API will require this header for every request.

 * ## Access Token
-   Shufti Pro provides Bearer Access Token Authorization method.
-The client can generate temporary [access token](https://api.shuftipro.com/api/docs/?_ga=2.165834294.908983928.1607423250-1279517864.1604641664#access-token-request) using new access token endpoint.
+   Shufti Pro provides a Bearer Access Token Authorization method.
+The client can generate a temporary [access token](https://api.shuftipro.com/api/docs/?_ga=2.165834294.908983928.1607423250-1279517864.1604641664#access-token-request) using new access token endpoint.
 The shared token will be used to authorize API requests.
 The token shared with the client will be valid for 10 minutes and can be used once only.

 # Config Object Parameters
-In this object, we add extra configuration of verification that the user wants.
+In this object, we add an extra configuration of verification that the user wants.
 * ## async
    Required: **No**
   Type: **string**
   Accepted Values: **, "true", "false"**

-   If async value is set to true you'll instantly get the user's control back so you don't have to wait for the verification results.
-When a request is completed you'll automatically get a callback.
+   If an async value is true, you'll instantly get the user's control back, so you don't have to wait for the verification results.
+When a request is completed, you'll automatically get a callback.
 * ## open_webview

   Required: **No**
   Type: **string**
   Accepted Values: **"true", "false"**

-  This boolean type of parameter is used to identify if you want to perform verification in its hybrid view.
+  This Boolean parameter type is used to identify if you want to perform verification in its hybrid view.
-  If open_webview is true, it means that the user wants verification in **hybrid view**.
+  If open_webview is true, the user wants verification in **hybrid view**.
 If false, then the user wants verification with **OCR or Without OCR**.
 The value is false by default.

 # Request Parameters

-It is important to note here that each service module is independent of other and each one of them is activated according to the nature of request received from you.
-There are a total of six services which include face, document, address, consent, phone and background_checks.
+It is important to note here that each service module is independent of the other, and each one is activated according to the nature of your request.
+There are a total of six services, including the face, document, address, consent, phone and background_checks.

 All verification services are optional.
-You can provide Shufti Pro a single service or mixture of several services for verifications.
+You can provide Shufti Pro with a single service or a mixture of several services for verifications.
 All keys are optional too.
-If a key is given in document or address sevice and no value is provided then OCR will be performed for those keys.
+If a key is given in the document or address service and no value is provided then, OCR will be performed for those keys.

 * ## reference